jhpyle/docassemble/_docs/playground.md

 installed on the server, or published to [PyPI].

 You can keep track of one or more packages in the Packages folder.
 Each package has its own tab.
-To create a new package, click "<i class="glyphicon glyphicon-plus-sign" aria-hidden="true"></i> Add."
+To create a new package, click the
+{% include button.html class="fa-solid fa-plus-circle" text="Add" %}
+button.

-To view a different package, select it from the <i class="glyphicon glyphicon-briefcase" aria-hidden="true"></i> pull-down menu.
+To view a different package, select it from the

-To download the current package as a Zip file, click "<i class="glyphicon glyphicon-download" aria-hidden="true"></i>
-Download."
+<a href="javascript:return(0)"><i class="fa-solid fa-briefcase"></i></a> pull-down menu.

-If you have an existing package that was created using **docassemble**, you can upload its contents into the Playground by clicking "<i class="glyphicon glyphicon-upload" aria-hidden="true"></i> Upload" and uploading a ZIP file.
+If you have an existing package that was created using **docassemble**, you can upload its contents into the Playground by clicking the
+{% include button.html class="fa-solid fa-upload" text="Upload" %}
+button and uploading a ZIP file.
 The ZIP file should contain a single directory called, for example, `docassemble-packagename`, and this directory needs to contain the `setup.py` file and a `docassemble` directory.
 If the directory structure is different, **docassemble** may not be able to read your ZIP file.
 Note: this will work as expected if all of your modules are in the folder `docassemble-packagename/docassemble/packagename`, and templates are in the folder `docassemble-packagename/docassemble/packagename/data/templates`, etc.
 If you created subfolders within these folders, **docassemble** will not know where to put your files.

 <a name="pull"></a>If there is a package on [GitHub] or [PyPI] and you
-would like to bring the contents of that package into your Playground, click "<i class="glyphicon glyphicon-cloud" aria-hidden="true"></i>
+would like to bring the contents of that package into your Playground, click the
-Pull."
+{% include button.html class="fa-solid fa-cloud-download-alt" text="Pull" %}
+button.

 This imports package files in much the same way as the Upload feature does, and has the same limitations.

 {% include scroll-image.html image="playground-packages-page-clipped.png" %}